SHOWING DOGS FOR BEGINNERS

 Everyone has nerves.
 It always helps me to remember everyone out there is nervous, even the professionals get nervous sometimes!
 The steward is nervous because she wants to be the best steward to the judge she can.
 Even the judge can be nervous about their ring times being on schedule so even the judge is being judged on their performance!
 Just about EVERYONE at the show is nervous about something.
 This can bring out the worst in people but on the flip side there are many kind and generous people willing to help newcomers gain the skill and confidence they need to be successful in the ring.

 What about politics?
 Everyone always assumes politics plays a huge role in dogs shows and it can on occasion affect the final outcome of the show.
 Most owner handlers of dogs in their breed ring do not have to worry about the upper levels of competition where the majority of that goes on.
 We want to win our class and then win Winners Dog or Winners Bitch to receive the points that will finish our dog's championship.
 Any winning done after that is just icing on the cake.
 IF you show under a judge that plays favorites make a note of his/her name and don't show under him/her again.
 That is really all we can do.
 Sometimes it is a "let the best man win" instead of a "let the best dog win" that day.
 Regardless of all this make it fun for yourself and your dog.
 Enjoy your dog show friends and come back tomorrow to do it all again.
+There can be completely different results the next day.

 Dogs move in and out of competition as they win or lose and you will not compete against the same dogs all the time.
 Timing in placing a dog in the ring is important.
 Find out who the current competition will be.
 If you would be competing against a dog (or person) you will no doubt lose to the majority of the time just waiting for that dog to finish his championship and move out of the classes opens the door for your dog to step in if you feel he will win against the remaining dogs.
 Sometimes you have to wait for a dog to mature before you show her.
 Other times it's good to get a 6 month old puppy in the ring if she has a good coat and looks so darned cute a judge can't help but admire her.
 After they blow the puppy coat it can be 6 months to a year before they look competitive again.
 NEVER present a dog to a judge when it is not in top form and condition.
 It is a waste of money and everyone watching on will always remember that sad presentation.